blcook223/Singularity/README.md

 # Singularity
-Singularity.gs plugin for Sublime Text
+A Singularity.gs plugin for Sublime Text 3.

 To use this pre-release version of the Singularity Sublime Text plugin, in your `Packages` directory, execute the command `git clone https://github.com/blcook223/Singularity`.
 When this plugin is officially released, it will also be available through [Package Control](https://packagecontrol.io/).

-I plan to support this plugin for Sublime Text 3.

 ## Snippets